gmatteo/pseudos_ac_she/README.md

        Now using new AE NOMAG as reference but results do not change.
 PS EOS significantly overestimates V0.
        RUNNING: Np_5f_new with 1f electron promoted to 6d
 94_Pu: OK: Take my version.
 Much better.
-# REMOVE ME
+# END: THESE PSEUDOS WON'T BE REPORTED IN THE PAPER

 95_Am: OK-Reasonable.
 Take Am_5f_origin?
 96_Cm: OK: Take my version.
 Harder but more accurate.
-97_Bk: FIXME AE EOS looks suspicious.
-       TODO: New AE results are needed.
-       Now excellent agreement with new AE results for NM configuration and 17 17 17 k-mesh
+97_Bk: Now excellent agreement with new AE results for NM configuration
-98_Cf: OK: take Cf_5f.psp8, slightly better than Cf_origin_5f.psp8
+       Take Bk_5f_new.psp8
-       Now using new AE NOMAG as reference but MAG VERSION GAVE BETTER RESULTS RERUNNING WITH NEW DATA (NO IMPROVEMENT)
+98_Cf: FIXME: Now using new AE NOMAG as reference but MAG VERSION GAVE BETTER RESULTS
+       OK: take Cf_5f.psp8, slightly better than Cf_origin_5f.psp8
-99_Es: ITWAS_FIXME: Now using AE NOMAG as reference.
+99_Es: Now using AE NOMAG as reference.
 Kind of Ok with df 0.51 for Es_5f_origin
-100_Fm: XXX FIXME: AE EOS now looks good but pseudos are not!
-       RERUNNING WITH NEW DATA (NO IMPROVEMENT)
+100_Fm: FIXME: RERUNNING WITH NEW DATA (NO IMPROVEMENT)
-101_Md: FIXME: AE EOS is suspicious and should be recomputed. df 1.41
+101_Md: AE EOS now looks OK, pseudos is decent with df ~ 2.0
-        ITWAS_FIXME: Now the AE EOS is slightly better (a bit smoother but jumps are still visible) df 0.66.
-        Need new AE results
 102_No: OK: All pseudos are good, should find compromise btw accuracy and convergence ratio
 103_Lr: OK: Take: my Lr_5f, smoother convergece